JonGerhardson/axon-fusus-analysis-tools/flock/Readme.md

 If you don't want to do all of this yourself, you can also grab a scrape dated June 11, 2025 that I formatted into one big spreadsheet [here](https://github.com/JonGerhardson/axon-fusus-analysis-tools/blob/main/flock/flock_all_public_6-11-2025.xlsx).

 Otherwise, you can download a copy of the most recent csv in this directory, filter for the sites you want to check, and save them as urls.csv.
 The "hits" csv contains a list of about 6,000 agencies extracted from transparency portals, and are programatically constructed followintg the expected format of the links.
 Basicvally it's a guess as to what the url would be for any given transparency portal.
-But, for example "Indianapolis Metro IN PD NCIC Alert Organization - DO NOT USE" is not a real portal. |
+But, for example "Indianapolis Metro IN PD NCIC Alert Organization - DO NOT USE" is not a real portal.
+As of July 11 the csv contains 565 valid links, an increase of about 20 since I first began tracking this on June 11, 2025.

 To see only links that actually exist, filter by portal=1.